-No, you won’t need a crystal ball but you will need to think about what’s likely to be on the horizon this year.
+No, you won’t need a crystal ball, but you will need to think about what’s likely to be on the horizon this year.
 For example, a family wedding or dental work like orthodontics.
-The better you plan now the better prepared (and less stressed) you’ll be later.
+The better you plan now, the better prepared (and less stressed) you’ll be later.

 5 – Negotiate Better Deals

-Oftentimes, a single phone call can result is much better deals for everything from your car insurance to your electricity bill.
+Oftentimes, a single phone call can result in much better deals for everything from your car insurance to your electricity bill.
 So, call your service providers and ask for a better deal.
 This step is especially important if your budget is looking very tight for the year.

 6 – Increase Your Income